Call Me Back

 Creating a Discretionary Trust

 To set up a discretionary trust, it can be established during a person’s lifetime or through a Will to take effect after death.
+The trust is created by a legal document called a trust deed, which sets out the rules of the trust, the roles of the trustees, and the procedures for distributing assets.
 The settlor will typically draft a letter of wishes to guide the trustees in making decisions.
-This letter is a critical document which outlines the settlor’s wishes and provides a framework for the trustees to follow.
+This letter is a critical document which outlines the settlor’s wishes and provides a framework for the trustees to follow, ensuring that the trustees manage and distribute the trust assets in line with the settlor’s preferences.

 Trustees hold the legal ownership of the trust assets and are responsible for managing them in accordance with the trust deed.
 They can decide the amount and timing of distributions to beneficiaries, giving a high degree of flexibility and adaptability.
 This is particularly useful for estate planning so trustees can respond to changing circumstances and beneficiaries’ needs.